iffy/generalconference/data/eng/1973-04/036-what-manner-of-men-as-i-am/text.md

-# What Manner of Men?
-“As I Am”
+# What Manner of Men?“As I Am”

 It is my purpose today to bear testimony to some who have special needs, and to those who have accepted commission from the Lord and covenanted with him to